Curriculum Course Home

 Programming level: Level 3–4 (EdBlocks Activities 10–23), Level 5 (EdScratch Units 1–2 for advanced students)

-G4S2 — Robot Masters
+Semester 2 — Robot Masters

 Goal: Students tackle open-ended design challenges using EdBlocks (advanced) or EdScratch.
 Emphasis on the full engineering process as a repeatable professional skill, not just a classroom activity.
 Capstone project is student-designed.